jperkel/computed_manuscript/README.md

 <!-- badges: end -->

 This repository, created to accompany an in-development article at [*Nature magazine*](https://www.nature.com), demonstrates a fully executable manuscript.
-The text of the manuscript is contained in the file `computed_manuscript.Rmd`; `computed_manuscript.pdf` and `computed_manuscript.docx` contain the resulting documents rendered in PDF and Microsoft Word format, respectively.
+The text of the manuscript is contained in the file `computed_manuscript.Rmd`; `computed_manuscript.pdf`, `computed_manuscript.docx` and `computed_manuscript.html` contain the resulting documents rendered in PDF, Microsoft Word, and HTML format, respectively.

 ## To try this on your own computer: